Shari87/versioned-deployment/README.md

      * **outputs.tf**: File used to output the values of the variables defined in **variables.tf** on the console
 2. **2-platform**
    * This folder defines our ecs cluster, route53 domain and other related services
-     * **platform-prod.config**: This file defines our remote state configuration for the platform which we are creating
+     * **platform-prod.config**: This file defines our remote state configuration for the platform  we are creating on AWS
      * **ecs.tf**: This file defines the following resources for our platform:
        * Creating the ECS cluster
        * Creating Application Load Balancer with security group referenced from